-Practice a virtual interview on Standout

-Prepare your interview space; check your camera view to be sure your background is clean and neat.

-Ensure your microphone, camera, and tech are working properly.

-Check lighting and be sure your face can be seen (watch backlighting).

-Dress the part.
-Wear professional attire appropriate for your field.

-Turn off notifications on your laptop and phone.
-Make sure devices are charged/plugged in.

-Arrive in the virtual interview space or waiting room a few minutes early.

-Look into your interviewer's eyes; try not to watch yourself.

-Have your resume and the job description close by for reference.

-Be prepped on behavioral interview questions and other common questions. (examples follow)

-Have questions ready for your interviewer. (examples follow)

-Don't get flustered if technical difficulties happen; try to stay calm and adapt if necessary.

-Send a follow-up thank you email within 24 hours.
+- ☑ Practice a virtual interview on Big Interview - ☑ Prepare your interview space; check your camera view to be sure your background is clean and neat. - ☑ Check lighting and be sure your face can be seen (watch backlighting). - ☐ Dress the part.
+Wear professional attire appropriate for your field. - ☐ Turn off notifications on your laptop and phone.
+Make sure devices are charged/plugged in. - ☐ Arrive in the virtual interview space or waiting room a few minutes early. - ☑ Look primarily at your interviewer(s); try not to watch yourself. - ☐ Have your resume and the job description close by for reference. - ☐ Be prepped on behavioral interview questions and other common questions. (examples follow) - ☑ Have questions ready for your interviewer. (examples follow) - ☑ Don't get flustered if technical difficulties happen; try to stay calm and adapt if necessary.